WAC Clearinghouse Writing Guide

 • Beginning with 1, each number follows in sequential order from page to page regardless of whether they are footnotes or endnotes.

-• Superscripted numbers can be created in Microsoft® Word.
+• Superscripted numbers can be easily created in most common Word Processing programs including Microsoft® Word, Apple® Pages, and Google® Docs.

 1. Superscript Number Placed at the End of a Sentence